Free shipping to the US on orders over $150

 2) Mixing the Eggs and Sugar

-In a large bowl, add the eggs and sugar and whip it with a hand mixer.
+In a large bowl, add the eggs and sugar, and whip them with a hand mixer.
 Beat the eggs and sugar together until they become light in color and the texture becomes thicker.
 This will take about 6-7 minutes.
 The batter should form a ribbon when dropped from the whisk.
-Finish at low speed to make the eggs smooth until it looks shiny.
+Finish at low speed to make the eggs smooth until they look shiny.

 3) Adding in the Rest of the Ingredients

-Combine the milk and melted butter together and then add that and vanilla extract to the egg mixture.
-Once you’ve added in all of the wet ingredients, switch to using a rubber spatula and add all-purpose flour.
-Fold the flour in gently to make sure there are no patches of flour in the batter.
+Combine the milk and melted butter together, and then add that and vanilla extract to the egg mixture.
+Once you’ve added all of the wet ingredients, switch to using a rubber spatula and add all-purpose flour.
+Fold the flour in gently to ensure there are no patches of flour in the batter.
 Add the butter very slowly and mix again until the entire mixture is evenly mixed.

 Tips: This is an important step.
 Try not to deflate the batter by over-mixing it.